-Whether you’re filling up at your favorite local craft brewery or you’re brewing some homemade suds yourself, the historic growler has long been and still remains one of the best ways to store your beer.
-These handy vessels have come a long way from the cork-topped ceramic jugs of yesteryear (of the kind most commonly associated with moonshine), with today’s market offering everything from no-nonsense but high-quality glass growlers to insulated stainless steel models that can keep your beer frosty for hours and hours
+Whether you’re filling up at your favorite local craft brewery or you’re brewing some homemade suds yourself, the historic growler has long been and still remains one of the best ways to store your beer while retaining its flavor (but only if you know how to properly clean it).
+These handy vessels have come a long way from the cork-topped ceramic jugs of yesteryear (of the kind most commonly associated with moonshine), with today’s market offering everything from no-nonsense but high-quality glass growlers to insulated stainless steel models that can keep your beer frosty for hours and hours.

-The MiiR insulated beer growler is built of sturdy BPA-free 18/8 stainless steel, the top choice for drinking as it doesn’t impart any foul tastes to your drink.
-A leak-proof lid, narrower mouth, and integrated handle make pouring a clean and easy one-handed affair, as well.
-The standard-sized 64-ounce MiiR growler rings in at $50, but you can also grab a 32-ounce “squeaker” sized model for around 32 bucks.
+The Miir insulated beer growler is built of sturdy, BPA-free, 18/8 stainless steel, the top choice for drinking as it doesn’t impart any foul tastes to your drink.
+A leakproof lid, narrower mouth, and integrated handle make pouring a clean and easy one-handed affair, as well.
+The standard-sized 64-ounce Miir growler rings in at $50, but you can also grab a 32-ounce “squeaker” model for around $32.

-Most of our picks are built for people looking to carry or store 64 ounces of their favorite brew, but if you’re a dedicated homebrewer, you’ll need more than one growler and spending 30-plus bucks on each one will get expensive quickly.
-If all you need is some inexpensive, no-frills, old-school glass growlers, these ones from Libbey hit all the notes perfectly.
+Most of our picks are built for people looking to carry or store 64 ounces of their favorite brew, but if you’re a dedicated home brewer, you’ll need more than one growler, and spending over $30 on each one will get expensive quickly.
+If all you need is some inexpensive, no-frills, old-school glass growlers, these ones from Libbey hit all the right notes.

-The dark amber-colored glass keeps your brew safe from harmful light which will quickly cause it to go skunky (don’t store beer in any old clear jug you have lying around), and at $38 for a pack of six, you’re paying just over $6 per growler.
+The dark, amber-colored glass keeps your brew safe from harmful light, which could quickly cause it to go skunky (don’t store beer in any old clear jug you have lying around).
 Better still: These amber glass Libbey growlers are made right here in the United States.

 A lot of the modern growlers you’ll find today feature stainless steel construction, which certainly makes them more durable than glass but still not necessarily made for outdoor adventures.
 For that, you’ll want to consider the Stanley Classic growler set, which is purpose-built for handling just about anything that Mother Nature can throw at it.

-This thermos-style growler features similar vacuum-sealed insulation to other stainless steel models, but with some additional heavy-duty design touches like a large handle and the resilient exterior coating that Stanley bottles are known for.
-This $50 bundle also comes with four 12-ounce stacking steel cups, giving you everything you need to share some beer around the campfire.
+This thermos-style growler features similar vacuum-sealed insulation to other stainless steel models, but it has some additional heavy-duty design touches like a large handle and the resilient exterior coating that Stanley bottles are known for.
+This $80 bundle also comes with four 12-ounce stacking steel cups, giving you everything you need to share some beer around the campfire.

 This CO2 carbonation keeps your beer fresh for weeks, and the uKeg growler comes with everything you need to serve up a cold, bubbly brew, right down to the dispenser tap and pressure gauge.
-You can opt for either the 64-ounce uKeg (the standard growler size) for roughly $150 or you can upgrade to the double-sized 128-ounce model for $200.
+You can opt for either the 64-ounce uKeg (the standard growler size) for roughly $150 or the double-sized 128-ounce model for $200.